divineresurrections/divineresurrections/README.md

-hi , i made this for more information since i can't really go into detail about myself in my rentry . c+h is fine ( even strangers )
+hi , i made this for more information since i can't really go into much detail about myself in my rentry . c+h is fine ( even strangers )

 this MAY get remade in the future , but this is only for information . my interests are ( forms of media )  block tales , phighting , law of talos , tmc and other things ! i'm in a lot of fandoms , don't be afraid to ask me about it !